Skip to main content

 It is your responsibility to ensure that work arrives by the deadline.

-Declarations of Academic Integrity
+3.3b Declarations of Academic Integrity

 You must complete a Declaration of Academic Integrity for all assessment submissions.
 The statement reminds you of the University’s definition of academic integrity and the consequences of academic misconduct.

-Submission of Coursework
+3.3c Submission of Coursework

-Students should check the work that they submit carefully and are responsible for ensuring the correct work is submitted .
+Students should check the work that they submit carefully and are responsible for ensuring the correct work is submitted.
 The School will only accept the coursework which is submitted by the deadline, regardless of whether a student accidentally submits the wrong coursework or an incomplete draft.

-Students should ensure that their uploaded assignments have the standard front cover sheet, available from the Leeds University Business School Taught Student Guide webpages: https://students.business.leeds.ac.uk/forms-guidance-and-coversheets/.
-Detailed advice about how to submit can also be found on the Leeds University Business School online Taught Student Guide webpages: https://students.business.leeds.ac.uk/assessment/submitting-assignments/
+Students should ensure that their uploaded assignments have the standard front cover sheet, available from the Forms Guidance & Coversheets page of the Leeds University Business School online Student Guide.

 It is the student’s responsibility to ensure that they leave sufficient time to complete the online submission process, as upload times can vary.
-Accessing the submission link before the deadline does NOT constitute completion of submission.
-Students MUST click the ‘CONFIRM’ button before 12 noon for the assignment to be classed as submitted on time.
+Accessing the submission link before the deadline does not constitute completion of submission.
+Students must click the ‘CONFIRM’ button before 12 noon for the assignment to be classed as submitted on time.
 If the deadline is not met students must submit to the Late Area and the assignment will be marked as late.

 Students must click the download icon to download a digital receipt.
 Students are advised to save the receipt in a safe place as this is the only accepted proof of submission.